Mystique and anatomy: three stages in the screen representation of the penis

-It dawned on me during the second season opener of Showtime’s The Affair.
-At one point, Josh Stamberg’s penis was somewhere in the upper right corner of my screen, limp and casual and stayed there for two, three seconds while its owner did something trivial; blurry, yes, but motionless, not merely flashed and shaky, as these things tended to be featured in mainstream narratives.
-And I felt a page had been turned.
+It somehow dawned on me during the second season opener of Showtime's The Affair.
+At one point, Josh Stamberg's penis was somewhere in the upper right corner of my screen, limp and casual and stayed there for two, three seconds while its owner did something trivial; blurry, yes, but motionless, not merely flashed and shaky, as these things tended to be featured in mainstream narratives.
+And I suddenly felt a page had been turned: man's best-kept secret was out.

 Just don't: the secret parts.